Barbara Marx Hubbard, Supporter

 The Peace Room, “means peace through co-creation, through the full expression of human creativity in cooperation with nature, with one another, and with the deeper design of evolution.”

 Though it currently exists on the Internet it will eventually have a physical presence in locations around the world.
 And sometime within this decade, Hubbard envisions the first Global Peace Room hosted by the United Nations.
 Says Hubbard, “we will move beyond our current confusion and see that the purpose of our crisis is to activate our newly emerging capacities...to restore the earth, free ourselves from illness, hunger and war and build a future equal to our vast potential.”

->

-> No doubt, Hubbard is on a mission to stretch our species beyond its self-imposed borders.
-Yet what distinguishes her from others concerned about our future is that she is not only striving for changes within our institutions; she’s also working to help individuals find the power to surpass themselves.
-Hubbard believes that if we are to address our many challenges, we must first move beyond our egoic existence.
+No doubt, Barbara was on a mission to stretch our species beyond its self-imposed borders.
+Yet what distinguished her from others concerned about our future is that she is not only strove for changes within our institutions; she also worked to help individuals find the power to surpass themselves.
+She believed that if we are to address our many challenges, we must first move beyond our egoic existence.

->

-> These journals are by nature subjective and do not fit within ISHAR's scholarly standards or framework, but their historical and cultural importance is tremendous.
+These journals are by nature subjective and do not fit within ISHAR's scholarly standards or framework, but their historical and cultural importance is tremendous.